johnridesabike/bikewalklife/posts/2021/09/biketober-is-coming-to-the-atlanta-area-again-next-month.md

   alt: ''
   caption: ''
 external_link: https://www.lovetoride.net/atlanta
+excerpt: >
+  Biketober is an annual month-long event held in the Atlanta area every October (in case its name didn't make that clear).
+It's a just-for-fun competition where participants earn points for riding their bicycles.

 ---
 Biketober is an annual month-long event held in the Atlanta area every October (in case its name didn't make that clear).
 It's a just-for-fun competition where participants earn points for riding their bicycles.